rticommunity/rticonnextdds-robot-helpers/README.md

 ### connext_add_executable

-Build a ROS 2/DDS C++ application.
+*Build a ROS 2/DDS C++ application.*

 This function can be used to simplify the definition of a build target for a ROS 2 C++ application that requires direct access to RTI Connext DDS.
-The function will take care of most boiler plate commands required to configure the target with the required dependencies and the appropriate linkage.
+The function will take care of most "boiler plate" commands required to configure the target with the required Connext DDS dependencies and the appropriate linkage to share DDS entities with the RMW layer.

 *Example usage:*